3 Symptoms of Brain Damage in Children – Insights from a New Orleans Birth Injury LawyerMarch 14th, 2016

 TBIs can result from blunt force trauma to the head, lack of oxygen to the brain, compression in the birth canal and other factors.
 Although brain injuries can stem from natural complications, some are the direct results of medical malpractice.

-If you suspect that your child suffered brain damage due to a health-care provider’s negligence, contact the Bowling Law Firm.
+If you suspect that your child suffered brain damage due to a health-care provider’s negligence, contact the The Bowling Christiansen Law Firm.
 David A. Bowling is a medical malpractice attorney in New Orleans with more than 30 years of trial experience.
 He can assess your case to determine if you may be entitled to compensation for medical bills and other damages.

 Here are three symptoms that may indicate infant brain damage in developing children: